Plan for good lighting design

 If you can control lights with a bank of switches, you may be able to turn off up to half of the lights and save considerable energy.
 Even if you have to rewire the lighting system to permit partial lighting, the payback from energy savings and increased lamp life may make the investment worthwhile.

-However, incorporating the advanced lighting controls systems will really make this LED technology shine and add 20-50% more energy savings.
+However, incorporating the advanced lighting controls systems will really make this LED technology shine and add 20% to 50% more energy savings.
 The benefits of advanced, networked lighting control systems include various energy management features, including dimming, occupancy sensing, daylight harvesting, the ability to effectively schedule lighting, the ability to create virtual zones of control to suit changing floor layouts, the ability to provide feedback on the energy consumption and time of use of each fixture, and the more exotic LED specific ability to tune light’s spectral colour to suit space use or time of day conditions.

 These features could be used to reduce customers' energy use and demand, as well as the non-energy benefits such as improved health and productivity.
 The control networks could also be wireless, better suited for retrofits.